Maswanka, Kunante in Guinea-Bissau

 What Are Their Beliefs?

 Most of the population of the region are ethnic religionists, still following traditional beliefs.
 However, many (primarily the Fulani and Malinke) are Muslims.
 Few of the people are Christians.
-Among the Kunante, the majority are Sunni Muslims.
+Among the Maswanka, the majority are Sunni Muslims.
 The rest are either Christians or animists, believing that non-human objects have spirits.

 What Are Their Needs?